 Dart River at Hillocks (Is it worth driving over?) + visual at the lower Caples swingbridge (go/no-go)

 As with the Caples, the flow for the Greenstone can be approximated by looking at the Dart flow at the hillocks.
 This trip description refers to Dart flows between 50-100 cumecs.
 Nearer to 100 is preferable for the Greenstone as the bonier sections are a bit more filled in and there are smoother lines to be had through many of the rapids.

-On one trip we ran the river from Slip Flat to the takeout after 12 hours of rain.
+Higher flows: On one trip we ran the river from Slip Flat to the takeout after 12 hours of rain.
 With the Dart Gauge reading 300 cumecs and rising, the speed and power of the river increase significantly.
 Grade IV wave trains and holes dominate the channel and powerful eddy lines and boils appear in places that are calm water at normal flows.
-The river should only be run at higher flows by parties suitably equipped, experienced and capable of running grade IV and should not be taken lightly.
+The river should only be run at higher flows by parties suitably equipped, experienced and capable of running continuous grade IV and should not be taken lightly.

-Thanks to Brian Moore for initial information and Tomas Whelan Henderson and Laney Johnston for coming on the scouting missions.
+Thanks to Brian Moore for the initial information and Tomas Whelan Henderson and Laney Johnston for coming on the scouting missions.